desultory/ugrd/readme.md

 The goal of the project was to design one that can be used to enter GPG keys for LUKS keyfiles over serial, to boot a btrfs raided filesystem.

+There are example configurations which can be used for Yubikey based GPG keyfile handling for LUKS, as well as mounting a btrfs subvolume.

 ## Usage

 To use this script, configure `config.toml` to meet specifications and run `./main.py` as root.